 Here we will discuss the various types of embroidery stitches that you can learn.
 Once you learn them, you can start creating your own designs.

 For a bolder line of embroidery, you can try the chain stitch.
 It is a stitch that forms a row of interlinked stitches that stand out.
 It is a good idea to work it forward and then in reverse.
 Once those are mastered, you should move on to other variations.
-It is commonly found on denim fabric as it is quite strong.
+It is commonly used to stitch and sew up jeans.

 The next example showcases a combination of two stitches…

-It is an excellent outlining stitch and takes meandering curves as well as sharp corners well, so it stitches more than just straight lines.
-It is a highly versatile stitch, and you can do shading with it by stitching rows of it close together.
+It is an excellent outlining stitch and takes meandering curves as well as sharp corners well.
+And so it stitches more than just straight lines.
+This makes it a highly useful stitch as you can shade with it and create textures for your design work.